CleverCloud/documentation/content/doc/administrate/domain-names.md

 ## Testing with `cleverapps.io` Domain

 {{< callout type="warning" >}}
   Clever Cloud provides `*.cleverapps.io` domains for development and testing purposes.
-They point to specific reverse proxies and have the following drawbacks: the `.io` TLD is not made for production, and since we offer the domain, the likelihood of people abusing it can be very high. **It is therefore not possible to guarantee a high level of quality on cleverapps domains**.
+They point to specific reverse proxies and have the following drawbacks: the `.io` TLD isn't made for production, and since we offer the domain, the likelihood of people abusing it can be very high. **It's therefore not possible to guarantee a high level of quality on cleverapps domains**.
 {{< /callout >}}

 In the console, in the domain name sub menu of your application, there is a default entry configured by default for every new app: `yourAppID.cleverapps.io`, which can be removed.